its-sagar/SqlForBeginner/README.md

 FROM STUDIES;
 ```

-##  Display the names of the programmers whose names contain 2 occurance of the better “A”
+##  Display the names of the programmers whose names contain 2 occurance of the better A

 - [Question 52](./sql_solutions/Beginner/question52.sql):  Display the names of the programmers whose names contain 2 occurance of the better “A”